laidbackpeter/UserRegistration/README.md

 #### Usage
 1. First clone the repository.
-2. Ensure you have virtualenv installed
+2. Ensure you have virtualenv installed (Python version in virtual env is 2.7.10)
 3. Go to the project root
 4. Activate the virtual env i.e. `source venv/bin/activate`
 5. Run `python manage.py runserver` to start server